-The sample rate of the analog channel is related to the instrument model and current channel mode.
-For two-channel models (DHO802 and DHO812), the oscilloscope provides up to 1.25 GSa/s real-time sample rate in single channel mode and 625 MSa/s real-time sample rate in all channels mode.
-For four-channel models (DHO814 and DHO804), the oscilloscope provides up to 1.25 GSa/s real-time sample rate in single channel mode, 625 MSa/s real-time sample rate in half channels mode, and 312.5 MSa/s real-time sample rate in all channels mode.
+The sample rate of the analog channel is related to the current channel mode.
+This series oscilloscope provides up to 1.25 GSa/s real-time sample rate in single channel mode, 625 MSa/s real-time sample rate in half channels mode, and 312.5 Msa/s real-time sample rate in all channels mode.

-- Single channel mode: If any one of the channels is enabled, it is called single channel mode. - Half channels mode: For four-channel models, if two of the channels are enabled, it is called half channels mode. - All channels mode: For two-channels models, if all two channels are enabled, it is called all channels mode; for four-channel models, if any three channels or all four channels are enabled, it is called all channels mode.
+- Single channel mode: If any one of the channels is enabled, it is called single channel mode. - Half channels mode: If two of the channels are enabled, it is called half channels mode. - All channels mode: If any three channels or all four channels are enabled, it is called all channels mode.